open/close all folders

 - The Smart Guy: Smarter than his position or demeanor would suggest.

 - Working with the Ex: His ex-girlfriend comes to MEGAtaiment to advertise her new book.
-Thomas doesn't take it well.
+Thomas spends the day in a barely-concealed rage.

 - Your Cheating Heart: As unhappy as he was about his ex-girlfriend, it was nothing compared to when he met her new husband.
 And saw she was pregnant.